DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture2.md

 ### The Balance of Payments (BOP)
 - The BOP is a statistical record of the flow of all of the payments between the residents of a country and the rest of the world in a given year.
     - Multinational businesses use various BOP measures to gauge the growth and health of specific types of trade or financial transactions by country and regions of the world against the home country
-    - Monetary and fiscal policy must take the BOP into account at the national level---the BOP gives indications of the demand and supply of a country’s currency.
+    - Monetary and fiscal policy must take the BOP into account at the national level - the BOP gives indications of the demand and supply of a country’s currency.
   - statistical record of the inflows and outflows of cash from the country (where and what was it used for)
   - Used to gauge the health of the country
   - Government spending relative to its revenue, etc.

+>  For  example,  an  overall  BOP  deficit  indicates  that  a  country  is  borrowing  from overseas and running down its net asset position.
+>  A country running a CA surplus  is accumulating claims on foreigners and building up a positive net foreign asset position.

 ![Alt text](assets\IMG53.PNG)